llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first operand is a vector value to be written to memory.
-The second operand is a vector of pointers, pointing to where the value elements should be stored.
-It has the same underlying type as the value operand.
-The third operand is an alignment of the destination addresses.
+The first argument is a vector value to be written to memory.
+The second argument is a vector of pointers, pointing to where the value elements should be stored.
+It has the same underlying type as the value argument.
+The third argument is an alignment of the destination addresses.
 It must be 0 or a power of two constant integer value.
-The fourth operand, mask, is a vector of boolean values.
-The types of the mask and the value operand must have the same number of vector elements.
+The fourth argument, mask, is a vector of boolean values.
+The types of the mask and the value argument must have the same number of vector elements.

 Semantics:
 """"""""""